JTnadrooi/Portfolio/readme.md

 # Portfolio

-Somewhere to list all my projects and capabilities :)
+Somewhere to list all my projects and capabilities.